demonmovch/gettdebts/README.md

-Simple layout.
+Simple website layout.
 The contact forms do not work since github does not host dynamic web pages.